 The 2016 Houzz Landscaping & Garden Trends Study, conducted among registered users of the residential remodeling website, found that 88% of respondents had done or planned to do substantial renovations or complete overhauls, while only 12% had done or planned to make minor updates.
 Knowing the scope of your plans in the beginning will help you get a basic sense of what the project will cost you.

 In the Houzz study, 9 out of 10 homeowners making small improvements spent or planned to spend less than $5,000.
 Substantial updates, however, called for bigger budgets.
 And, more than 2 in 5 surveyed homeowners working on a complete overhaul spent or planned to spend $20,000 or more.
 (Planning on doing a major overhaul?
-First IB is happy to assist you with a Home Equity Loan or Line of Credit.)
+First Internet Bank would be happy to assist you with a Home Equity Loan or Line of Credit.)